Run the whole Data Agent on your own infrastructure.

 docker compose up -d

-Five containers start: tablize (the binary), postgres (with TimescaleDB), emqx (MQTT broker, optional if you don't use IoT), minio (S3-compatible storage), python-sandbox (for the Python tool).
+Five containers start: tablize (the binary), postgres (with TimescaleDB), emqx (MQTT broker, optional if you don't use devices), minio (S3-compatible storage), python-sandbox (for the Python tool).

 Run Tablize on your own servers.

-From cloning the repo to running the agent: 10 minutes on a fresh Linux host.
+From the build to a running agent: about 10 minutes on a fresh Linux host.